-Ability to take loans and withdrawals
+Ability to Take Loans and Withdrawals

 Many employer-sponsored qualified retirement plans allow for loans to be taken against your vested account balance.
 In contrast, taking loans from an IRA is not allowed.
 Knowing that you can take advantage of the loan provision in your new employer's plan (if available3) may be important to you.
 If so, you should think about rolling over to your new employer's plan.
 Remember to first ask your new employer if future contributions will be restricted if you take a loan.
 Also keep in mind that all outstanding loan balances not repaid when you ultimately leave your employer will likely be treated as a taxable distribution and may also be subject to the 10% penalty tax.
-Consider whether you have funds available to pay back the loan either directly to the plan (if eligible) or by adding the outstanding amount of the loan to the assets you are rolling over to an IRA.
+Consider whether you have funds available to pay back the loan-either directly to the plan (if eligible) or by adding the outstanding amount of the loan to the assets you are rolling over to an IRA.
 And remember to speak with your tax advisor for additional information.

 Instead of taking a loan, you may find the financial need to withdraw funds directly from your employer plan or IRA.
-When it comes to withdrawals, please note the following potential differences between an employer's plan and an IRA:
+When it comes to withdrawals, please note the following significant differences between an employer's plan and an IRA:

-TREATMENT OF WITHDRAWALS FROM AN EMPLOYER PLAN VERSUS AN IRA
+TREATMENT OF WITHDRAWALS FROM AN EMPLOYER PLAN VS. AN IRA

-STAY IN FORMER EMPLOYER'S PLAN OR ROLL OVER TO NEW EMPLOYER'S PLAN ROLL OVER TO IRA Early withdrawal penalties4 Withdrawals before age 591⁄2 may be subject to a 10% penalty tax (unless you terminate employment with the plan sponsor during or after the year you reach age 55 or another exception applies) Withdrawals before age 591⁄2 may be subject to a 10% penalty tax (unless an exception applies) Distribution options Employer plans may offer more limited distribution options IRAs offer flexible distribution options, including the ability to request withdrawals at any time and to establish regularly scheduled systematic payments
+STAY IN FORMER EMPLOYER'S PLAN OR ROLL OVER TO NEW EMPLOYER'S PLAN ROLL OVER TO IRA EMI LOTEK STEAN ROLL OVER TO IKA Taxation of withdrawals Withdrawals will generally be subject to taxation at ordinary income rates.
+Withdrawals will generally be subject to taxation at ordinary income rates.
+Early withdrawal penalties 4 Withdrawals before age 591⁄2 may be subject to a 10% penalty tax (unless you terminate employment with the plan sponsor during or after the year you reach age 55 or another exception applies) Withdrawals before age 591⁄2 may be subject to a 10% penalty tax (unless an exception applies) Distribution options Employer plans may offer more limited distribution options IRAs offer flexible distribution options, including the ability to request withdrawals at any time and to establish regularly scheduled systematic payments